 - Providing referrals within the health care system.

 - Providing preventive healthcare services.

-Can a physician assistant prescribe medications?
+Can a physician associate prescribe medications?

 Yes.
 Each PA must be supervised by a physician.
 The physician supervises the PA either when both are at the same location or by telephone.
 The supervising physician must always be available to the PA should the need arise.